dogetest/dogeconomy/readme.txt

 WARNING: Run at your own risk!
 Potential loss of real money!
-Its a rework o economy mod to run with dogecoin mod, as such, it requires dogecoin mod to be installed.
+Its a rework o economy mod to run with dogecoin mod.

 Economy mod original README.txt: